User Management in AskCody can be handled and done either manually by using the AskCody Management Portal or by integrating with Active Directory

 The most important end-user roles to invite at this stage of the implementation are (some of these roles have already been mentioned in Phase 2 - Step 5.
 Admin User Management):

-A user of the Meeting Services features in Meeting+.
-Ability to manage and edit deliveries, items, and terms in the Meeting Services Portal.
+A user of the Services portal.
+Ability to manage and edit requests, items & services, and terms in the AskCody Management Portal.

 Use: This role is meant for canteen staff and administration.
-Users with this role will only be able to create, edit and view deliveries, items, categories, and terms with no access to financial information or edit cost centers or settlements.
+Users with this role will only be able to create, edit and view requests, items & services, categories, and terms with no access to financial information or edit cost centers or settlements.

 This role is relevant and needed if you have multiple staff members using the AskCody Meeting Services module and granular access to features are needed.
-If only one person is going to use the system, we recommend to only use the Meeting+ Admin role.
+If only one person is going to use the system, we recommend to only use the Services Administrator role.

-A user of the Visitor Management features in Welcome+.
-Ability to manage and edit contacts and guests' features in Welcome+.
+A user of the Visitors Portal.
+Ability to manage and edit contacts and visitors in the AskCody Management Portal.

-Use: The user with this role will be able to create, edit, and view check-ins and guests.
+Use: The user with this role will be able to create, edit, and view check-ins and visitors.

 This role is relevant and needed if you have multiple staff members using the AskCody Visitor Management module and granular access to features are needed.
-If only one person is going to use the system, we recommend to only use the Welcome+ Admin role.
+If only one person is going to use the system, we recommend to only use the Visitors Administrator role.

 Grants access to Workplace Insights.
 Workplace Insights is often used by Office Managers or Receptionist as a tool to understand booking behavior and utilization rates.
 This role is often grated together with the Receptionist role.

-Grants access to Meeting+ in Outlook.
-This role should be enabled for users with access to book and order meeting services through the Meeting+ Outlook Add-in.
+Grants access to Add-ins in Outlook.
+This role should be enabled for users with access to book and order meeting services through the Services Outlook Add-in.

-Grants access to Meeting+ in Outlook on behalf of other accounts within the organization.
-This role will provide the user with the ability to use the Meeting+ add-in/plug-in on behalf of other users.
+Grants access to Add-ins in Outlook on behalf of other accounts within the organization.
+This role will provide the user with the ability to use the Services add-in/plug-in on behalf of other users.